[title]

 If you live near Colindale tube station, we’ve got some bad news.
-Colindale station on the Edgware branch of the Northern Line will be closed for a whopping six months from Friday June 7 until December 2024.
+The station, which is on the Edgware branch of the Northern Line, will close this weekend and stay shut for a whopping six months.
 Better start working out an alternative commute.

 While the station is closed travellers have been advised to take buses to other nearby tube stations such as Burnt Oak, Hendon Central or Kingsbury.
 The work will also affect Northern Line services for three months: there will be planned track closures between Golders Green and Edgware between April and July 2024.
-Find out more about those closures here
+Find out more about those closures here.

 As one of London’s most fastest-growing areas, a fresh new station will be a welcome addition to Colindale, even if it does mean locals will have to go without the tube for a few months.
 The station renovation is also an essential part of a development plan to build 11,400 new homes in the area.